-Project Communications Management plays a key role in keeping all members of the project management team on the same page.
-Without communication among all team members and project stakeholders there can be a breakdown in processes which could have a negative impact on the final product.
+Project Communications Management plays a crucial role in keeping all members of the project management team on the same page.
+Without communication among all team members and project stakeholders, there can be a breakdown in processes which could have a negative impact on the final product.

 - The greatest threat to many projects is a failure to communicate.

 - Our culture does not portray IT professionals as being good communicators.

 - Research shows that IT professionals must be able to communicate effectively to succeed in their positions.